 Before the COVID-19 pandemic, Creativity Festival was a one-day field trip to the U of MN Ted Mann Concert Hall for students in grades 3-5.
 Students attended three interactive sessions led by professionals in the community and practiced creative thinking and problem solving.

 This year (2020-2021), Creativity Festival and CreativeCon have merged together online to become The Creatives.
 This virtual program focuses on visual and performing arts experiences.
 Local artists will lead students through interactive online sessions.
 The Creatives are here to develop confidence, encourage self-expression, and promote problem solving.
 Session content is recommended for students in grades 3-8, depending on their experience level with the art form.

-Each month from October through May, the Virtual Creatives Subscription will provide:
+Each month from October through December, the Virtual Creatives Subscription provided:

 – Two recorded sessions with activities;

 – One live session with activity that will be recorded and posted on our website;

 – A blog where professionals in the arts will share what creativity means to them and how they use it in their everyday lives; and

 – An online gallery for students to share their experiences and projects that they created while participating in the sessions.